“The challenge is finding that niche and filling that content”

 The evening began with a video, then an infographic.
 The speaker, Facebook evangelist Paul Borrud awarded generous prizes to reinforce the stats:

-Lessons learned from John Johnston, Social Strategist of original Earth Hour strategy
+John Johnston, Social Strategist of original Earth Hour strategy

 Bernard Salt and Rebecca Huntley were guests at the last Social Media Club earlier this month.
 They presented their research on how Gen x and Gen y represent themselves online.
 Two themes emerged in the research: superficiality and authenticity.